2/29/2024

 Grant Montour

 Okay, great.
 Thanks for that.
-And then on the loan loss provisions, Dan, it looks like, you know, that $100 million is kind of right in there in that mid-teens range, which, you know, you've been talking about, I feel like for a year now, and you never, we never have seen you get that high.
-But now you're baking it into guidance and being a little bit more forthright there.
-So, what are you seeing that suggests that you're going to see that step up of sort of several points here from the fourth quarter?
+And then on the loan loss provisions, Dan, it looks like that $100 million is kind of right in there in that mid-teens range, which you've been talking about.
+I feel like for a a year now and you never, we never have seen you get that high, but now you're baking it into guidance and being a little bit more forthright there.
+So what are you seeing that suggests that you're going to see that step up of sort of several points here from the fourth quarter?

 speaker

 Well, I mean, I think it's similar to some of Mark's commentary on the macro environment.
-I mean, obviously, interest rates, where they are, associated with, you know, other avenues for spending are clearly squeezing the consumer to a certain extent.
-From a delinquency rate, what I would say is we did see a little bit of potential deterioration in our portfolio.
-Nothing overly material, but, you know, 20 basis points between both the legacy diamond and the legacy HEV side is, you know, something that we pay attention to.
-Now, from an annualized default rate, we still are performing from a legacy HEV side consistent with 2019 levels, the higher end of 2019 levels, and the diamond portfolio continues to perform significantly where they were in 2019.
-So, we're optimistic, but at the same time with normalization of credit trends, we're not being overly optimistic.
+I mean, obviously interest rates where they are associated with, other avenues for spending are clearly squeezing the consumer to a certain extent.
+From a delinquency rate, what I would say is we did see a little bit of sequential deterioration in our portfolio.
+Nothing overly material, but 20 basis points between both the legacy diamond and the legacy HCV side is something that we pay attention to.
+Now, from an annualized default rate, we still are performing from a legacy HEV side consistent with 2019 levels.
+At the higher end of 2019 levels and the diamond portfolio continues to outperform significantly where they were in 2019.
+So we're optimistic, but at the same time with normalization of credit trends, we're not being overly optimistic.
 And that's why we expect the bad debt provisioning to creep up on us in 2024.

 speaker

 Thanks, everyone.
-Our next question is from David Katz with Jeffery.
-Please proceed with your question.
+Our next question is from David Kass with Jeffrey.

 speaker